LibrariesHacked/data-treaders/introduction-to-data/answers.md

 Answers - Working with data
 ===========================

 Answers include methods for Microsoft Excel and Google Sheets.
-We're not specifically advocating for either of these, but they are commonly used tools, but there are open surce alternatives such as Libre Office.
+We're not specifically advocating for either of these, but they are commonly used tools.
+There are open surce alternatives such as Libre Office.
 Other spreadsheet software will have very similar functionality.

 Possible methods
 ----------------